12 Top Chargebee Alternatives and Competitors in 2026

 Several strong Chargebee alternatives cater to different business needs and sizes:

-- Younium: A flexible subscription management platform built for B2B SaaS that’s ideal for handling complex contracts, multi-entity setups, and revenue recognition at scale
+- Younium: A flexible subscription management platform built for B2B SaaS, ideal for complex contracts, multi-entity setups, and revenue recognition at scale.

-- Sage Intacct: Financial management platform with integrated subscription billing capabilities
+- Sage Intacct: Financial management platform with integrated subscription billing.

-- Zoho Billing: Ideal for SMBs using the Zoho ecosystem for unified invoicing, expense, checkout, and payments
+- Zoho Billing: Ideal for SMBs in the Zoho ecosystem wanting unified invoicing, expenses, and payments.

-- Paddle: Merchant of record (MoR) solution for SaaS/businesses handling global compliance and taxes
+- Paddle: Merchant of Record (MoR) handling global tax and compliance for SaaS and digital products.

-- BillingPlatform: Enterprise-grade solution for versatile organizational billing needs
+- BillingPlatform: Enterprise-grade platform for high-volume, complex billing needs.

-- Salesforce Revenue Cloud: Unified CPQ, billing, and revenue recognition for enterprises already using Salesforce
+- Agentforce Revenue Management: Unified CPQ, billing, and revenue recognition for enterprises on Salesforce (formerly Salesforce Revenue Cloud).

-- Lago: Open-source usage-based billing platform with real-time metering and transparent architecture for developer-centric teams
+- Lago: Open-source usage-based billing platform with real-time metering, for developer-led teams.

 3. What features should I prioritize when evaluating billing software?